Briscoe Springs, Pennsylvania

 The people of Briscoe Springs included Native American Indians as the first people to inhabit the area known for its springs.
 Part of Father Briscoe legend is that he came here first as a missionary to the Indians.
 The first settlers were farmers.
 Today the area is populated by people from a variety of professions.
 Medical professionals, retirees, educators, skilled trades people, farmers, and business professionals make up the current population.
 Many of the homes are obscured by rolling hills and wooded lots.

 Briscoe Springs as a community didn't develop till after the state paved a six-mile section of Route 173 leading to Grove City in 1922.
 The first three houses were erected by Ernest Northcote, Henry Hodgson and Everet Swarts in 1923.
 Today, there are some 50 homes and a smattering of small businesses.
 Benjamin Dye and his sons opened a service station and garage to sell Durant automobiles in 1924; one of their buildings was occupied by the Palmer-Smith linen company.
 The Bowie Coal Mine operated on the Nicklin Farm off what is now Nicklin Road in the 1930s.
-The community was the home of Wolf Creek Outfitters, a fishing and hunting equipment supplier which closed in 2007, the Grove City Bus Line storage garage was closed in the 1990s and Scott's Auto Body.
-Today the building is home to Lamb & Webster Tractor & Farm Equipment.
-Swarts Broom Factory moved into a garage owned by Evert Swarts here from Grove City in the 1960s, but is no longer a business.
-One operating spring continually sends water into a small stream next to the Swartz home.